Frequently Asked Questions About the Brazilian Bikini Wax

 We cannot wax you if you fall under any of the following categories:

 We ask that you discreetly disclose any and all medical conditions you have before we wax you, especially any STDs.
 Also, please, please freshen up before your appointment.
 Although we always prep the skin with an antiseptic before we wax, we cannot apply wax to skin with any debris on it.
-We follow the rules of the California State Board of Barbering and Cosmetology and like to run a clean ship!!
+We like to run a clean ship!!
+In Culver City and Brentwood, we follow the rules of the California State Board of Barbering and Cosmetology.
+In Seattle, we follow the Washington Administrative Code (308-20) under the jurisdiction of the Washington State Department of Licensing.
+Our procedures are the same in California and Washington.

 DID YOU KNOW?